Betts hits 200th career HR as Dodgers defeat Giants 4-2

 TRAINER'S ROOM

-Giants: 3B Evan Longoria was taken out in the bottom of the fourth inning with a strained right hamstring.
-It happened while trying to beat out a double-play ball earlier in the frame. ...
-SS Brandon Crawford (left knee inflammation) took ground balls for the first time since he received a cortisone shot last Sunday.
+Giants: SS Brandon Crawford (left knee inflammation) took ground balls for the first time since he received a cortisone shot last Sunday.

 UP NEXT